aws-powertools/powertools-lambda-python/docs/core/metrics.md

 --8<-- "examples/metrics/sam/template.yaml"
 ```

+???+ note
+    For brevity, all code snippets in this page will rely on environment variables above being set.

+    This ensures we instantiate `metrics = Metrics()` over `metrics = Metrics(service="booking", namespace="ServerlessAirline")`, etc.

 ### Creating metrics

 You can create metrics using `add_metric`, and you can create dimensions for all your aggregate metrics using `add_dimension` method.